wp-plugins/improvely-for-woocommerce/readme.txt

 **Pricing & Plans**

-Improvely is free for 30 days so that you have a chance to try it out and decide which monthly plan best meets your needs.
+Improvely is free for 14 days so that you have a chance to try it out and decide which monthly plan best meets your needs.
 Our plans range from $29 to $299 per month depending on how many visitors your shop receives each month.

 <a href="https://www.improvely.com/signup">Click here to begin your free trial</a>

 == Installation ==

-1. Enter your Improvely account details from the Improvely page in your Settings menu.
+1. Enter your Improvely account details on the Improvely page in your Settings menu.

 == Screenshots ==